JCVillanova/ai-tour-guide-cs35l-project/README.md

 ATLAS_URI=YOUR_MONGODB_URI
 PORT=3000
 ```

+> [!NOTE]
-Note to TAs - we will send you all of this information
+To TAs - we will send you all of this information

-run the following commands:
+Run the following commands:
 ```
 npm install
 cd server